 Don’t short yourself we have the snowcat!

-No. The snowcat is used as a tool to transport customers to the best snow and ski terrain.
+Yes and No. The snowcat is used as a tool to transport customers to the best snow and ski terrain.
+If conditions allow we may use it for cat laps.
 It may be used several times a day, but it really depends on the group abilities, snow conditions, and terrain choices.
 We may climb a short distance with the snowcat and then climb the remainder with skins.
 A few of the descents put you 3-5 miles from the yurt and we will pick you up in the snowcat.
 We use it to move your personal gear from one yurt to another and support day to day operations.
 The snowcat is also used as a classroom and a place for daily safety briefings.